metio/terraform-provider-k8s/docs/resources/kafka_strimzi_io_kafka_mirror_maker2_v1beta2.md

 Optional:

 - `authentication` (Attributes) Authentication configuration for connecting to the cluster. (see [below for nested schema](#nestedatt--spec--clusters--authentication))
-- `config` (Map of String) The MirrorMaker 2.0 cluster config.
+- `config` (Dynamic) The MirrorMaker 2.0 cluster config.
 Properties with the following prefixes cannot be set: ssl., sasl., security., listeners, plugin.path, rest., bootstrap.servers, consumer.interceptor.classes, producer.interceptor.classes (with the exception of: ssl.endpoint.identification.algorithm, ssl.cipher.suites, ssl.protocol, ssl.enabled.protocols).
 - `tls` (Attributes) TLS configuration for connecting MirrorMaker 2.0 connectors to a cluster. (see [below for nested schema](#nestedatt--spec--clusters--tls))

 <a id="nestedatt--spec--clusters--authentication"></a>